Eccie-K/my-instagram/README.md

 <h2>Instagram</h2>

 <h2>Description</h2>
-My-nstagram is a clone of instagram.
+my-instagram is a clone of instagram.
 It allows users to sign-up, login and upload photos and posts.

 <h2>Author</h2>
 Esther Kirui